pallets/click/docs/commands.rst

 Another note: the :attr:`Context.invoked_subcommand` attribute is a bit useless for multi commands as it will give ``'*'`` as value if more than one command is invoked.
-Instead you should be using the :attr:`Context.invoked_subcommands` attribute instead which is a list (note the trailing "s").
+This is necessary because the handling of subcommands happens one after another so the exact subcommands that will be handled are not yet available when the callback fires.

 Multi Command Pipelines